Mazamars312/Analogue_Pocket_Neogeo/README.md

 ## Credits
 * [Furrtek](https://www.patreon.com/furrtek/posts) - Please support Furrtek as much as you can as they have done a lot with the community and I enjoy seeing the de-cap processes they do.
+* [Jotego](https://www.patreon.com/topapate) - For his cycle accurate [JT12](https://github.com/jotego/jt12) and [JT49](https://github.com/jotego/jt49) implementation that is used in this core.
+* [Jorge Cwik] (fx68k@fxatari.com) The FX68K M68000 cycle accurate, fully synchronous CPU
 * Please advise if there are others in this core as I do want to thank them and make sure they are supported on this.

 ## Special Thanks
 * Electron Ash - Mate thanks for the laughs and the advise on things
+* retrocaster and thehughhefner for advising me on more names of people for the credits how put work into this core
+* terminator2k2 - advising on how some of the keymapping are on some controllers (Im still a fan of the Xbox button layout tho LOL)

+## Fun Facts
+Everyone keeps on calling me Australian because my Github was created when I first moved to Auzzie about 12 years ago.
+Im in fact from the New Zealand (Also know as Kiwis).
+So Im not going to let the Auzzies claim me like they try to with the band Crowded House and the cake known as Pavlova.
+Thats ours!!!!
+You Auzzies can keep Russel Crow tho HAHAHA.

+* Every time a Kiwi moves to Australia - The average IQ of both countries increases.
+* Fosters Beer is an Australian beer that is not made in Australia.
+Talk about marketing there!!!
+* After all the jokes we Kiwi's and Aussie say to each other, we will always come together for a beer and party with lots of laughs.